 Tell me everything you want to say that will help me understand how we got to this moment of you being here to see me about this…

-- It might be helpful for the student or the adult to write down the specific behaviors that need to be addressed before the student begins sharing.
+- It might be helpful for the student or the adult to write the specific behaviors that need to be addressed before the student shares.

 - When the student ends their sharing time but before the adult starts, the student needs to hear some kind of positive feedback for being honest, recognizing that it is difficult to own up to things we do, even often for adults!

 - Look at this as a partnership rather than your job as an authority figure.
 The student will only change internally if things don’t feel threatening.
-Use authority only if truly necessary and only afterexhausting other attempts to help the student approach this in a spirit of partnership.
+Use authority only if necessary and only after exhausting other attempts to help the student approach this in a spirit of partnership.

 - From a place of kindness, not heavy on your authority, begin with why you are tasked with working with this student:

 “As you know, one of my jobs as [your teacher / your assistant principal] is to keep kids safe.
 That includes making sure kids feel.
-My job also includes teaching students new behaviors that will help them be more successful in relationships with others….” [go on to cite those tasks that are yours that relate to the difficulty at hand].
+My job also includes teaching students new behaviors that will help them be more successful in relationships with others….” [ cite those tasks that are yours that relate to the difficulty at hand].

-- Make a statement about your willingness and your belief that this child has the ability to figure out how to make amends.
+- Make a statement about your willingness and your belief that this child can figure out how to make amends.

 Acknowledging Involved Parties